marco-compiler/marco/README.md

 # MARCO - Modelica Advanced Research COmpiler
 MARCO is a prototype compiler for the Modelica language.
 It is written in C++ and leverages both the LLVM and MLIR infrastructures.
-It also defines an MLIR dialect that is specific to Modelica.
+It also defines an MLIR dialect that is specific to Base Modelica.

 ## Building MARCO
 MARCO runs natively on Linux and macOS.
 At the moment, Windows is not supported.